jzebker/Pewlett_Hackard_Analysis/README.md

 ## Summary
 #### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+Per the data, there are 72,458 current employees who are at retirement age.
+If they all retire and need to be replaced, 72,458 roles will need to be filled.
 #### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?